• Skip to main content

 What makes this activity particularly romantic?

-Many of these cruises include open-air rooftop seating, where you can also cuddle up and admire Paris’ most beautiful structures, like the Eiffel Tower and Musée d’Orsay.
+Many of these cruises include open-air rooftop seating, where you can also cuddle up and admire the view.

 I recommend Bateaux Parisiens for Seine River cruises, as their boats have the coveted open-air rooftop seating.